 We divided each of the edges in half, connected the new vertices, and had the four half-sized tetrahedrons and an octahedron with the parent tetrahedron, and six octahedrons and eight tetrahedrons in the parent octahedron.
 We talked about tiling the universe, and then we did the simple math back to the Planck Length.

-At 45 steps within we were in the range of the size of a proton.
-Another 67 steps were were in the range of the Planck Length.
+At the 45th step within we were in the range of the size of a proton.
+In another 67 steps we were in the range of the Planck Length.
 “Wow.
 That was interesting,” I observed.
 We then started on the path out to the edges of the Observable Universe.
 Another 90-or-so steps, we were there.

 Why is this little effort of so little interest to the professional mathematicians?
 It is a wonderful ordering system for information.
 Its inherent geometries — those five platonic solids — are just fascinating to see them embed so easily and readily within each other.